camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-controls/20-date-inputs.html.md

 ## Using a Date Picker

 The Form SDK itself does not provide any custom components of widgets.
 As such it also does not provide a date picker.
-But you are able to integrate third party libraries providing such widgets.
+However, you are able to integrate third party libraries providing such widgets.

 > Inside Camunda Tasklist, datepicker support is provided through Angular UI.

-You can use the [angular UI datepicker](http://angular-ui.github.io/bootstrap/) directive to offer a datepicker for the date input field.
+You can use the [Angular UI datepicker](http://angular-ui.github.io/bootstrap/) directive to offer a datepicker for the date input field.
 The complete markup of the input field including the datepicker button is shown below.